-Sound.
 The loud "bang" of a blowout is an easily recognized sign.
 Because it can take a few seconds for your vehicle to react, you might think it was some other vehicle.
-But any time you hear a tire blow, you'd be safest to assume it is yours.
-Vibration.
-If the vehicle thumps or vibrates heavily, it may be a sign that one of the tires has gone flat.
-With a rear tire, that may be the only sign you get.
-Feel.
-If the steering feels "heavy," it is probably a sign that one of the front tires has failed.
-Sometimes, failure of a rear tire will cause the vehicle to slide back and forth or "fishtail."
-However, dual rear tires usually prevent this.
+But any time you hear a tire blow, you'd be safest to assume it was yours.